polterguy/ingen/help-files/InGen/03 - Folder structure.md

 The frontend is what a random guest or visitor that is not logged into the system is supposed to see, while the backend is for administrators and _"super users"_ in your system - Such as employees in your Theme Park.
-The the common folder is for commonalities between the backend and the frontend.
+The common folder is for commonalities between the backend and the frontend.

 Your backend, frontend, and common folder again, can have a _"startup"_ folder.
 This folder